GeorgeHazaka/battleship-game/README.md

 + #### Random board generation

-    + Ships are randomly placed on both the player and the computer boards.
+    + Ships are randomly placed on both the player and the computer boards, and the amount of ships is chosen by the user.
     + The player cannot see where the computer's ships are.

     ![player's board and computer's board](documentation/boards-battleships.png)